-TP53, which encodes the tumor suppressor protein p53, is one of the most commonly mutated genes in cancer and a key transcriptional regulator of multiple genetic programs that control cell growth and death.
-Earlier work in Dr. Hwang’s lab revealed that p53 also regulates mitochondrial respiration by controlling the assembly of the enzyme complex that consumes molecular oxygen in mitochondria to produce energy.
-This link between cancer and mitochondrial energetics has brought Dr. Hwang's research to the intersection of cancer and cardiovascular biology, where he is pursuing the hypothesis that mitochondrial respiration protects cells from oxidative insults.
+TP53 that encodes the tumor suppressor protein p53 is one of the most commonly mutated genes in cancer and a key transcriptional regulator of multiple genetic programs that control cell growth and death.
+Earlier work in Dr. Hwang’s lab revealed that p53 also regulates mitochondrial respiration by controlling the assembly of the enzyme complex that consumes molecular oxygen to produce cellular energy.
+This link between cancer and mitochondrial energetics has brought Dr. Hwang's research to the intersection of cancer and cardiovascular biology, where he has explored the role of mitochondrial function in normal and abnormal cellular processes.

 Many human observational studies have reported an inverse relationship between exercise capacity and cancer.
 Mice deficient in p53 are prone to develop cancer and display a dramatic gene dose-dependent decrease in aerobic exercise capacity, suggesting that the metabolic biology of p53 may be a link between cardiovascular fitness and cancer.
 Dr. Hwang is currently bringing these observations into the clinic by studying metabolism in patients with Li-Fraumeni syndrome (LFS), a condition caused by a diverse set of germ-line mutations in TP53 that predispose to multiple forms of cancer.
-He is also continuing his investigations into novel modulators of inflammation and cardiovascular diseases.
 The hope is that the results of his basic and translational work may provide insights into developing novel strategies for preventing cancer and improving cardiovascular health.